Generalizing Graph Neural Networks on Out-Of-Distribution Graphs

 \paratitle{Revisiting on GNNs in Causal View.} As described in Section~\ref{Sec::Problem}, our target is to learn a classifier $g(\cdot)$ based on the relevant variable $Z$.
 To this end, we need to distinguish which variable of learned high-level representation $\mathbf{H}$ belongs to $Z$ or $M$.
-The major difference of $Z$ and $M$ is whether they have casual effect on $Y$.
+The major difference between $Z$ and $M$ is whether they have a causal effect on $Y$.
 For a graph-level classification task, after learning the graph representation, it will be fed into a classifier to predict its label.
-The prediction process could be represented by the causal graph with three variables and their relationships, as shown in Figure~\ref{fig:OurCBa}, where $T$ is a treatment variable, $Y$ is label/outcome variable, and $X$ is the confounder variable, which has effect both on treatment variable and outcome variable.
+The prediction process could be represented by the causal graph with three variables and their relationships, as shown in Figure~\ref{fig:OurCBa}, where $T$ is a treatment variable, $Y$ is the prediction/outcome variable\footnote{We use variable $Y$ for both the ground-truth labels and prediction, as they are optimized to be the same.}, and $X$ is the confounder variable, which has effects both on the treatment variable and the outcome variable.
 The path $T\rightarrow Y$ represents the target of GNNs that aims to estimate the causal effect of the one learned variable $T$ (e.g., $i$-th high-level representation $\mathbf{H}_{, (i-1)d:id}$ ) on $Y$.
-Meanwhile, other learned variables (e.g., $j$-th high-level representation $\mathbf{H}_{, (j-1)d:jd}$) will act as counfounder $X$.
-Due to the existence of spurious correlation of subgraphs, there has spurious correlation between their learned embeddings.
-Hence, there incurs a path between $X$ and $T$. \footnote{Note that the direction of arrow means that the assignment of treatment value will dependent on confounder.
+Meanwhile, other learned variables (e.g., $j$-th high-level representation $\mathbf{H}_{, (j-1)d:jd}$) will act as confounder $X$.
+Due to the existence of spurious correlations of subgraphs, there are spurious correlations between their learned embeddings.
+Hence, there incurs a path between $X$ and $T$. \footnote{Note that the direction of arrow means that the assignment of treatment value will dependent on the confounder.